Mastering the Command 'esbuild' (with Examples)

 Explanation:

-• --bundle: Bundles the given JavaScript file.
+• --bundle: Consolidates the JavaScript files into a single output file.

-Use case 6: Bundle a JavaScript application enabling JSX syntax in .js files
+Use Case 6: Bundle a JavaScript Application Enabling JSX Syntax in .js Files

 Code: